auth0/docs/articles/tutorials/bulk-importing-users-into-auth0.md

 Your request should contain the following parameters:
 * **users** (the file containing users)
 * **connection_id** (a string, the connection id of the connection to which the above users will be inserted)
-* **external_id** (This is a user defined string that can be used for correlating multiple jobs, and is returned as part of the job status response)
+* **external_id** (This is an optional user defined string that can be used for correlating multiple jobs, and is returned as part of the job status response)
 * **upsert** (A boolean value, `false` by default.
 If it is false, users will only be inserted.
 If there are already user(s) with the same emails as one or more of those being inserted, they will fail.
-If this value is set to `true`, and there are emails in the `users` which match pre-existing users, those pre-existing users will be updated with the new information.)
+If this value is set to `true` and the user being imported already exists, the user will be updated with the new information.)

 When you perform a request to the endpoint, it should look similar to this one: